Abineshhk/SC1015-Mini---Project/README.md

      * Machine Learning Models
          * Random Forest
          * K-Nearest Neighbours
-         * Nerual Networks
+         * Neural Network
      * Analysis
      * Conclusion
 # Details about Notebook
 ## Data Preparation
-Our dataset consists of 13 features and over 70,000 records.
+Our dataset consists of 13 features and 70,000 records.
 1. Data Cleaning
     * Redundant Column Removal: Columns not required for the analysis, such as 'id', were removed.
-    * Outlier Detection and Removal: Outliers in critical health indicators, specifically in blood pressure measurements, were identified using physiological thresholds and removed to ensure data quality.
+    * Detection of Outliers and Removal: Outliers of critical health indicators, specifically in blood pressure measurements, were identified using physiological thresholds and removed to ensure data quality.
     * Data Transformation: Age data was converted from days to years to make the data more interpretable and relevant for analysis.
-    * Handling Missing Data: Our analysis also included strategies for managing missing data, ensuring that our dataset was robust and our findings reliable.
+    * Handling Missing Data: Our analysis also included strategies to manage missing data, ensuring our dataset is robust and our findings are reliable.
 We explored the extent of missingness and evaluated different imputation methods where necessary.
 2. Data Visualization for Analysis
 We visually inspected the distributions of numerical attributes through boxplots to better understand their characteristics and verify the effectiveness of the cleanup process.